 In addition to reporting if objects have collided, a collision detection algorithm should also compute and return information that can be used to resolve and respond to the collision.
 As you have observed when testing the previous project, it is possible for RigidShape objects to overlap in space, or interpenetrate.
 Since real-world rigid shape objects cannot interpenetrate, recording the details and resolving RigidShape overlaps is of key importance.

-As illustrated in Figure 9-4, the essential information of a collision and the interpenetration include: collision depth, normal, start, and end.
+As illustrated in Figure 9-4, the essential information of a collision and interpenetration include: collision depth, normal, start, and end.
 The collision depth is the smallest amount that the objects interpenetrated where the collision normal is the direction along which the collision depth is measured.
 The start and end are beginning and end positions of the interpenetration defined for the convenience of drawing the interpenetration as a line segment.
-It is always true that any interpenetration can be resolved by moving the colliding objects along the collision normal by the collision depth distance from the start to the end position.
+It is always true that any interpenetration of convex objects can be resolved by moving the colliding objects along the collision normal by the collision depth’s magnitude or distance from the start to the end position.

 Figure 9-4.
 Collision Information